|

 5. Fueling / Methanol Injection (WMI)

-WRX STI Tuning & Reliability
+Tuning & It’s Impact on Reliability

-All else equal, adding more boost and power is going to put more stress on the 2.5 flat-four engine.
+All else equal, adding more boost and power is going to put more stress on the engine.
 The EJ257 isn’t known to be the strongest engine internally.
 They can be reliable on the stock engine with a good setup.
 However, tuning and mods are so common on Subaru WRX STI models.
 If you’re buying used it’s hard to know how the previous owner took care of the car.

 Point is – these engines are common to tune, mod, and upgrade.
 When done right you can have an EJ257 that’s reliable for the long-term.
-It’s not always clear what you’re getting if you buy a used WRX STI, though.
+It’s not always clear what you’re getting if you buy a used STi, though.
 Therefore, it can be a bit of a concern when going that route.

 Subaru EJ257 Engine Problems